digital-archives/HISTGA1011/slides/web.md

 ## System
 # ePADD - 1/3

 **ePadd** is an email archiving application developed by Stanford University.

-Its features include bulk screening/redaction tool for personally-identifying/sensitive information, and provides a way to make processed email archives searchable, discoverable through a set of structured metadata that can be queried/browsed.
+Its features include bulk screening/redaction tool for personally-identifying/sensitive information, and provides a way to make processed email archives **searchable and discoverable** through a set of structured metadata that can be queried/browsed.

 ---